Backups

 | kubectl create -f -

-The backup associated to the SGBackup created in this way will not be deleted until all the copies and the original SGBackup have been removed.
+The backup associated to the SGBackup created in this way will not be deleted by the reconciliation until all the copies and the original SGBackup have been removed.

 Restoring from a Backup